-NOTE: To use the Interpretation feature, please download the Zoom application on your desktop, smartphone, or tablet.
-The interpreter will relate everything said in English to Spanish during the event and will inform you when to make public comment.
-Speak in Spanish and the interpreter will relate your comments in English.
+NOTE: To use interpretation feature, download Zoom application on your device.
+Interpreter will relate everything from English to Spanish during meeting and will inform you when to make public comment.
+Speak in Spanish and interpreter will relate comments to English.